disruptiveadvertising/damn-vue-fragment/README.md

 The component is called `Fragment` so you won't have to change much code when Vue3 native fragments arrive.
 That said, **I'm not a core developer of Vue.js, and I don't have any view of their implementation.
 I only know what fragments are and how they should work, and did my best to reproduce it ; so it _should_ be fine.**

 ## use
--  download the package `npm i -s vue-fragment`
+-  download the package `npm i -s damn-vue-fragment`

 From here, you can:

 - Plugin:
     ```js
-    import Fragment from 'vue-fragment'
+    import Fragment from 'damn-vue-fragment'
     Vue.use(Fragment.Plugin)

     // or

-    import { Plugin } from 'vue-fragment'
+    import { Plugin } from 'damn-vue-fragment'
     Vue.use(Plugin)

     // …